CSI-Josue-Martinez/CSI-Josue-Martinez/Fan-Page.md

 <br>

 <p style = "text-indent: 2cm; font-family: Comic Sans MS; font-size:150%">
             Robertlandy Simon is the best middle blocker in the world.
 He has become the richest man in Cuba.
 Entered the national team at age 17.
-Simon Aties was Cuban public group commander for a very long time
+Simon Aties was Cuban public group commander for a very long time.

 </p>